 6-Total missed call and comparison with the previous day.

-7- Total Idle: Shows the real-time since the last call(incoming/outgoing) this user made.
+7- Total Idle: This shows the real-time since the last call(incoming/outgoing) this user made.
 For the above example, the last call was 31:53 (31 minutes and 53 seconds) ago, which means this user has been idle during the last 31 minutes.

 9-Work hours show total work hours per day you entered while adding the widget earlier.